Fludix/alpha9x/README.md

 -----------------
 ### $|> Information:

+# 02/05/21 // 04:25 PM in Germany:
+Alpha9x Version 2.57 is now out!
+I only fixed AccountReaper since it didn't work and it didn't have any Modules.
+-END-

 # 27/04/21 // 09:01 PM in Germany:
-Alpha9x Version 2.57 is now out:
--Only fixes on AccountReaper (It didn't have any Modules)

 Alpha9x Version 2.56 is now out!
 The new Programs are Discord Token Creator, DiscordHaxx and AccountReaper.
 FYI: It says that it is a "virus" with DiscordHaxx and Discord Token